Congruence | Tucson

-Brain injury affects more than the brain.
-It can disrupt the nervous system, leaving the body organized around protection long after the initial injury.
+Brain injury can disrupt more than cognition.
+It can affect the entire nervous system, leaving the body organized around protection long after the initial injury.

-This can show up as sensory sensitivity, cognitive and processing challenges, overwhelm, shutdown, or difficulty regulating stress.
+This may show up as sensory sensitivity, changes in processing, overwhelm, shutdown, fatigue, or difficulty regulating stress.

 Congruence Tucson is the culmination of Peggy O’Kelly’s journey to wholeness after a life-altering Traumatic Brain Injury.

-Her work brings together Somatic Experiencing®, nervous system science, and the quiet intelligence of the herd and desert environment to support healing after brain injury.
+Her work brings together Somatic Experiencing®, nervous system science, and the quiet intelligence of the herd and desert environment to support the journey back to regulation.

 Set within the rhythms of the natural world, Congruence offers a grounded, regulation-focused approach where lived experience and scientific understanding meet — inviting a return to safety, presence, and the nervous system’s innate capacity for self-regulation.